sbruno/visual-mock-zendesk-api/src/docs/differences_and_not_yet_implemented.md

     * several properties are not implemented. see schema.js
     * in general, if extra properties or unsupported properties are included on a ticket or comment, they are silently ignored (in actual-zendesk a warning header is sent back)
     * in both visual-mock-zendesk and actual-zendesk string ids are supported, sending in `id: "123"` will work, although it is technically more correct to use integer ids.
-    * in visual-mock-zendesk, dates must be specified in ISO 8601 format
-    * in visual-mock-zendesk, we are sometimes loose around creating a user again. if you ask visual-mock-zendesk to create a user that already exists we might silently return the existing user, actual-zendesk might error.
+    * in visual-mock-zendesk, we let you create the same user again. if you ask visual-mock-zendesk to create a user that already exists we might silently return the existing user, even if actual-zendesk might error.
     * in visual-mock-zendesk, we don't look at any headers for any credentials or to know who the current admin is. there is one hard-coded admin user who is always assumed to be the current admin.
+Future feature could be to read credentials in an authentication header and use the email provided there as the admin.
 * Ticket show
     * In both visual-mock-zendesk and actual-zendesk, `show?ids=1,2,3` might return results in a different order than the order you had in your query, like 3,2,1.
     * in visual-mock-zendesk retrieving a ticket, the ticket has a comment_ids property, this doesn't exist in actual-zendesk.